limbo666/Organize_Downloads_Folder_Script/README.md

  - Organize by Date: Moves files into folders based on their creation date.
  - File Explorer Integration: Automatically opens the Downloads folder before starting the organization process (configurable).
  - Logging: Records the organization process in a log file (optional).
+ - Option to ignore today's download files for easy access.

 ### Configuration ###